 Candidates who have experienced programming in the classroom should be familiar in both reading and responding in a formal and precise style.

-Some of our questions in Component 2 Section B therefore require a level of precision in candidate's answers.
+Some of our questions in component 02 section B therefore require a level of precision in candidate's answers.
 These are clearly marked.

 We are looking to develop more engaging resources to promote programming within the classroom.
 We will update you on these as they are developed.
 Programming is a vital part of J277 and we will continue to support you in the delivery of this.

-We will be aiming to update all the Teacher Delivery Packs on a 'priority' basis.
+We will be aiming to update all the teacher delivery packs on a 'priority' basis.
 Those which need the most editing will be done first.
-We are aiming for all Teacher Delivery Packs to be updated for Sept 2020 first teach.
+We are aiming for all teacher delivery packs to be updated for first teaching September 2020.